(SCATTER IMAGE OF THE MOST COMMON WORDS IN THE ARTICLE)By: Dr. Layne Norton

 Dr. Layne Norton has won multiple natural pro cards in bodybuilding, competed in pro contests, married the love if his life, and finally graduated with his PhD in Nutritional Sciences.
 There is one thing, however that he has yet to do … step on the pro natural stage with top athletes n the world.

 After winning his pro card 4 years ago, Layne focused his efforts on completing his doctorate and recovering from a serious pec tear.
 Now with his PhD completed and his body healed, he takes on the life long challenge he has yet to tackle, the pro stage.
-Watch him put his precontent strategy into action and discover what drives him to achieve.

 1. Paddon-Jones D, Sheffield-Moore M, Zhang XJ, Volpi E, Wolf SE, Aarsland A, Ferrando AA, Wolfe RR.
 Amino acid ingestion improves muscle protein synthesis in the young and elderly.